davidowicz/MATLABthon_Polimi_2023/README.md

 # MATLABthon_Polimi_2023
 Accelerometer and GPS data detection for stride analysis

+## Project description
+Our goal is to detect the lenght of the stride using the data of a walking person.
+To understand more closely how we proceeded, have a look at the markdown cells of the notebook.

 ## Project structure
 ### Data folder
 We collected our data using the "MATLAB Support Package for Apple iOS/Android Sensors", trough Acellerometer and GPS of a smartphone.